sarwonous/agussarwono.com/content/article/setting-up-a-local-domain-with-caddy-server/index.md

 #### Step 1: Edit the Hosts file

-The Journey begin in the terminal, where you'll navigate to the `/etc/hosts` file and a new entry for your desired local domain.
+The Journey begin in the terminal, where you'll navigate to the `/etc/hosts` file and add a new entry for your desired local domain.
 This foundational step establishes the connection between the chosen domain and your localhost, paving the way for seamless local development.

 ```shell
 sudo vim /etc/hosts